migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L05.md

 Q. What title did Christ address God with? ... *God*

-...
-This is the only time Jesus did not address God as Father.

-...
-Why? ...
-We will see as we go along.

 Q. What does *forsaken* mean?

-...
-To leave behind

-...
-To abandoned; to desert

 Q. Why did the Father forsake or abandon the Son?

-...
-Christ had become sin

 ◙ **Christ had taken on sin - the Father turned His back**